sebousan/hugolify-www/content/docs/blocks/map.md

 ---
-title: Map block
+title: Map
-linkTitle: Map
-description: Displays a simple map with one marker
+description: Displays a simple map with one marker.
 ---

+# Map block

+Displays a simple map with one marker.

+{{< alert text="RGPD compliant" state="info" >}}

 ## Frontmatter